Starting your weight loss surgery journey

 Step four: Complete a bariatric patient health information packet

 When filling out the information packet, please be honest and open about all eating habits, eating disorders, addictions and current level of exercise.
 These will have a direct impact upon your outcome and success.
+If you need help completing the information packet, please call our office for assistance.

 The pre-surgery evaluation process for insurance approval